Spray painting

 Spray painting is a painting technique in which a device sprays coating material (paint, ink, varnish, etc.) through the air onto a surface.
 The most common types employ compressed gas—usually air—to atomize and direct the paint particles.

 Spray guns evolved from airbrushes, and the two are usually distinguished by their size and the size of the spray pattern they produce.
 Airbrushes are hand-held and used instead of a brush for detailed work such as photo retouching, painting nails, or fine art.
 Air gun spraying uses generally larger equipment.
 It is typically used for covering large surfaces with an even coating of liquid.
-Spray guns can be either automated or hand-held and have interchangeable heads to allow for different spray patterns.
+Spray guns can either be automated or hand-held and have interchangeable heads to allow for different spray patterns.

 Single color aerosol paint cans are portable and easy to store.

 History

-Spraying paint with compressed air can be traced back to its use on the Southern Pacific Railway in the early 1880s In 1887 Joseph Binks, the maintenance supervisor at Chicago's Marshall Field's Wholesale Store developed a hand-pumped cold-water paint spraying machine to apply whitewash to the subbasement walls of the store.
+Spraying paint with compressed air can be traced back to its use on the Southern Pacific Railroad in the early 1880s In 1887 Joseph Binks, the maintenance supervisor at Chicago's Marshall Field's Wholesale Store developed a hand-pumped cold-water paint spraying machine to apply whitewash to the subbasement walls of the store.
 Francis Davis Millet, the decorations director for the World's Columbian Exposition in Chicago in 1893, used Binks and his spray painting system to apply whitewash consisting of a mix of oil and white lead to the buildings at the Exposition, taking considerably less time than traditional brush painting and turning it into what has been called the White City.
 In 1949, Edward Seymour developed a type of spray painting, aerosol paint, that could be delivered via a compressed aerosol in a can.